mongodb/docs/source/includes/overview-monitoring-agent-install.rst

 |mms| are encrypted.
 A single agent can collect data from
 multiple MongoDB processes.

-.. only:: web

-   Consider the following diagram of an example
-   deployment:

-   .. include:: /images/mms-deployment.rst

 .. only:: onprem

    This tutorial will guide you through the steps necessary